cggallant/WebAssembly-in-Action/updated-code/Chapter 6/README.md

 - The Emscripten command line has been adjusted:
   - As of Emscripten 2.0.4, _malloc_ and _free_ are no longer exported by default.
 They now need to be included via the _EXPORTED\_FUNCTIONS command line array if needed.
+  - Emscripten 3.1.32 was giving a warning that the command line argument *EXTRA_EXPORTED_RUNTIME_METHODS* has been deprecated and to use EXPORTED_RUNTIME_METHODS instead.
+That adjustment has been made.

 <p>&nbsp;</p>